htl-anichstrasse/htl-catcher/README.md

 # HTLCatcher

-Cool Android HTL logo catcher game made by Greini, Josh, Nicolaus and Hannes
+Simple Android-Game for the open day at HTL Anichstrasse 2019/2020.
+Developed by Greini, Josh & Nicolaus.